AvivNaaman/smb-rs/crates/smb-msg/README.md

 ## Usage

 This crate is meant to be used with anyone who wants to implement SMB-related functionality in Rust.
-See the dcumentation of the crate for more information.
+See the documentation of the crate for more information.

 Configure the features to your use case: use `server`, `client`, or `both`.